-Generally speaking you should be eligible for at least two incentives, which are:
+Generally speaking, you should be eligible for at least two incentives, which are:

 - The federal solar tax credit: A deduction to your federal income taxes for 26% of your solar system's price.
-This essentially a 26% discount available anywhere in America.
+This is essentially a 26% discount available anywhere in America.

 - Net metering: A law mandating your power company to compensate you for excess solar energy production.
 Often your solar system will produce too much power for your home, this energy is exported to the grid and net metering requires your utility to pay you at the same rate you purchase power at.

 Many states offer additional tax credits on the purchase of a solar system, while your utility may also offer rebates.
-You can get up to date information for solar in your state on the solar incentives page.
+You can get up-to-date information for solar in your state on the solar incentives page.

 Ready to save money and the environment?

 Now that you know how solar energy is produced, the next step is to start looking for solar installers.
-Solar is a long term investment and choosing the right company is important.
+Solar is a long-term investment and choosing the right company is important.

 The good news is that it’s surprisingly easy to find reputable solar companies in your area.
-You can elect to receive between 1 and 4 obligation free-quotes by entering your zip code below.
+You can elect to receive between 1 and 4 obligation free quotes by entering your zip code below.